Is there anything more comforting during fall than a bowl of butternut squash soup? I donโt think so!

 - Preheat the oven to 400ยบF/205ยบC.
 Arrange two oven racks, one on the bottom and one in the middle.

 - Cook the lentils.
-Bring a Dutch oven or large saucepan of water to a boil.
-Add a pinch of salt, then lentils.
-Reduce heat to maintain a simmer for about 8 minutes.
-Taste a lentilโit should be cooked through but with a bite to it (you donโt want it to get soft).
-Drain well and transfer to a large kitchen towel to dry out.
-You can gently run your hands through the lentils to help them dry quicker (it takes about 10 minutes).
+Bring a medium Dutch oven or saucepan of water to a boil.
+Season with a few pinches of salt and add the lentils.
+Reduce heat and simmer for ~ 8 minutes.
+Taste a lentilโit should be cooked through but with a bite (you donโt want it to get soft).
+Drain well and transfer to a dish towel to dry out.

 - Prep and roast the squash.
-While the lentils are cooking, slice the squash in half, vertically, then scoop out the seeds in the cavities (no need to peel the squash).* Take a paring knife and make some crosshatch marks in the flesh, but donโt cut all the way through to the skin.
-Drizzle each half, flesh side up, with some of the olive oil and rub in.
+While the lentils are cooking, slice the squash in half, vertically, then scoop out the seeds (no need to peel).
+See Note 2.
+Take a paring knife and make some crosshatch marks in the flesh, but donโt cut all the way through to the skin.
+Drizzle each half, flesh side up, with some olive oil and rub in.
 Season the flesh with salt and pepper.
 Line a rimmed sheet with parchment paper.
-Place flesh side down and roast on bottom rack for 50 to 55 minutes, or until somewhat browned and tender.
+Place squash flesh side down.
+Roast on bottom rack for 45 to 55 minutes, or until somewhat browned and fork tender.

-- Roast the lentils.
+- Prep the lentils.
 Add the lentils to a second rimmed sheet pan and toss with 1 TBSP olive oil and sprinkle with a few pinches of salt and pepper.
-Spread the lentils out and shake the pan back and forth to evenly distribute so thereโs no overlap.
+Spread out to distribute so there's minimal overlap.
 Set aside for now.

-- When the squash has 25 minutes left, add the pan of lentils to the middle oven rack.
-Roast for about 25 minutes, or until browned and crisp, shaking the pan halfway through to toss.
+- Roast the lentils: When the squash has 20 minutes left, add the pan of lentils to the middle oven rack.
+Roast for 15 minutes.
+If the lentils have not crisped up, shake the pan to toss and roast for 5 more minutes until crispy but not rock hard.

 - Blend the soup.
-When the squash is done, remove skin (it should come off easily with your hands).
+When the squash is done, peel off the skin with your hands.
 Transfer flesh to a stand blender.
-Carefully pour in the onion-broth mixture and season with 1 heaping teaspoon kosher salt, lots of black pepper, and red wine vinegar.
+See Note 3 if you don't have a stand blender.
+Pour in the onion-broth mixture, the Cashew Cream or coconut milk, and 1 teaspoon kosher salt, and 1/2 tsp red wine vinegar (or lemon juice).
 Remove the center cap and cover with a dish towel to allow steam to vent.
-Turn the blender to low, then slowly increase speed and blend for a few minutes until the soup is smooth, creamy, and warmed through.*** Taste the soup seasonings and add more salt/pepper or vinegar or lemon juice as needed.
+Blend a few minutes until the soup is smooth, creamy, and warmed through.
+If the soup is too thick, add more broth or water.
+Taste, adding salt/pepper or vinegar to taste.

-- Pour the soup into bowls, top each with crispy lentils, and chopped cilantro and green onions, if using.
-Drizzle a bit of olive oil on each slice of bread, sprinkle with a pinch of salt, and serve alongside the soup.
+- Pour soup into bowls, top with crispy lentils, and chopped herbs, if using.
+Drizzle on a bit of good olive oil and sprinkle with a pinch of flaky salt; serve toast alongside the soup.

 Notes